berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 However, the bigger picture became more clear to me: something we have seen happening in Drupal for a while
 now: It focuses on the click-and-point development of website, not on the programming of a website.
 It really wants to be a CMS, albeit a flexible one.
-Rather then what I consider the future: a developer-platform that allows me [to build a CMS](http://labs.talkingpointsmemo.com/2011/07/the-twilight-of-the-cms.php).
+Rather than what I consider the future: a developer-platform that allows me [to build a CMS](http://labs.talkingpointsmemo.com/2011/07/the-twilight-of-the-cms.php).

 Development in with click-and-point, offers little challenge for me.
 Learning, where and how to find, evaluate and configure the umpteenth gallery-slider-view-plugin offers no challenge, nor satisfaction.